 - Sign up to receive the vaccine here.
-Vaccines are available in the panhandle for anyone now 12 and older with the update to Pfizer’s Emergency Use Authorization.
+Vaccines are available in the panhandle for anyone now 12 and older.
 Anyone desiring a vaccine can schedule register at https://vaccinate.ne.gov/.
 GNMSS is offering vaccinations on Tuesdays.
 All the pharmacies in Alliance are now taking most of the appointments in Alliance, along with Alliance Children’s clinic offering vaccinations!
 Links can be found at www.pphd.org on the home page.

 - Older adults are at higher risk

 - People with serious underlying medical conditions such as: heart disease, lung disease, and diabetes are at higher risk